My AirPods Blinking Orange – What to Do?

 Pair with Non-iOS Devices

 To pair with a non-Apple device for the first time, place the AirPods back in the case and close the lid.
 Then, flip the case open and hold down the button on the case’s bottom.
 The LED light will start blinking white.
-Now, go to the Bluetooth devices list on your Android device, and you should see the AirPods as an entry.
-Connect and use them.
+Now, go to the Bluetooth devices list on your Android device.
+From here, you should be able to simply click on your AirPods to connect them to your device.

 Find Your AirPods